skeeto/skeeto.github.com/_posts/2025-04-19-WebAssembly-How-to-allocate-your-allocator.markdown

 [conservative][gc] garbage collector.
 In a compact address space starting at zero, and which doesn't include code, memory addresses will be small numbers, and less distinguishable from common integer values.
-There's also the issue that the garbage collector cannot scan the WASM stack, which is hidden from WASM programs by design.
+There's also the issue that the garbage collector cannot scan the Wasm stack, which is hidden from Wasm programs by design.
 Only the ABI stack is visible.
 So a garbage collector requires cooperation from the compiler — essentially as a distinct calling convention — to spill all heap pointers on the ABI stack before function calls.
-WASM C and C++ toolchains do not yet support this in a practical capacity.
+Wasm C and C++ toolchains do not yet support this in a practical capacity.

 ### Exporting a static heap

 Let's start with the embedded case because it's simpler, and reserve a dynamic memory region at link time.
-WebAssembly has just reached 8 years old, so it's early, and as we keep discovering, WASM tooling is still immature. `wasm-ld` doesn't understand linker scripts, and there's no stable, low-level assembly language on which to build, e.g. to reserve space, define symbols, etc. WAT is too high level and inflexible for this
+WebAssembly has just reached 8 years old, so it's early, and as we keep discovering, Wasm tooling is still immature. `wasm-ld` doesn't understand linker scripts, and there's no stable, low-level assembly language on which to build, e.g. to reserve space, define symbols, etc. WAT is too high level and inflexible for this